 1. Classic Heavy Bag

+Which bag type was invented first?
 When you think about heavy bags, probably this traditional bag type comes to your mind.
-Classic heavy bag was the first bag type that was invented and Simon D. Kohne got the patent of this useful boxing tool in 1872.
+The classic heavy bag was the first bag type that was invented and Simon D. Kohne got the patent for this useful boxing tool in 1872.

-It can be hanged to a wall mount, stand with straps or chains and while it is hanging you can practice many different kicking, punching techniques as the bag is long, is thick enough, and has a uniform shape.
+It can be hung to a wall mount, stand with straps or chains and while it is hanging you can practice many different kicking, punching techniques as the bag is long and thick enough, and has a uniform shape.
 It swings and offers an area to master footwork.

 You can literally see this bag type in every gym including fitness gyms.
 Because it not only improves your striking skills but also helps with conditioning and burning fat.
 So this bag is preferred by people who have health goals as well and it is quite popular in boxercise classes.